 The leveraged or inverse ETF may make taxable distributions to investors.
 The investor’s holding period in ETF shares does not affect the tax treatment of these distributions.
 The ETF will report to investors what portion, if any, of the distributions are short-term capital gains, long-term capital gains, or ordinary income.
 Most distributions will be short-term capital gains or ordinary income (income generated on its pool of cash).

-Starting in 2013, high-income investors may owe an additional Medicare tax of 3.8% on net investment income (NII tax), which includes ETF distributions.
+Since 2013, high-income investors may owe an additional Medicare tax of 3.8% on net investment income (NII tax), which includes ETF distributions.

 Sales and other taxable distributions:

-Generally, long-term capital gains are taxed at no more than 15% (or zero for those in the 10% or 15% tax bracket; 20% for those in the 39.6% tax bracket starting in 2013).
+Generally, long-term capital gains are taxed at no more than 15% (or zero for those in the 10% or 15% tax bracket; 20% for those in the 39.6% tax bracket since 2013).
 Short-term capital gain is taxed at the same rates applied to your ordinary income.
 However, only net capital gains are taxed; capital gains can be offset by capital losses before applying the tax rates.
 For some leveraged ETFs, gains may be taxed at rates other than the 15%/zero/20% rate; information on tax reporting is provided by the ETF to investors plus the NII tax if applicable.

 Note: When you own ETFs in a tax-deferred account, such as an IRA, there is no immediate taxation on any distribution from the ETF or from the sale of shares in the ETF.
 When funds are distributed from the IRA, all distributions are taxed as ordinary income, regardless of what holdings and transactions generated the funds.
 However, IRA distributions are not subject to the NII tax.